-Now if people use their smartphones when on their own and thus miss the beauty of the universe I couldn‘t care less.
+Now if people use their smartphones when on their own and thus miss the beauty of the universe, I couldn‘t care less.
 What annoys the shit out of me is when people are in companionship and can‘t keep their androids and iphones in their pockets for five minutes.
 How often have I seen friends sitting next to each other not speaking except when they found a funny cat video on Facebook and want to share it.
-How often did I speak to someone who, probably without realizing it, didn‘t even listen because they were furiously typing a message to someone?
+How often did I talk to someone who, probably without realizing it, didn‘t even listen because they were furiously typing a message to someone?
 What makes it even worse is that people that are talking, that are not looking at screens are considered an annoyance because they won‘t shut up.

-I do believe that smartphone addiction is very real.
+I do believe that smartphone addiction is genuine.
 We maybe won‘t call it that way and will, of course, say that we don‘t have a problem and we can stop using the phone right here, right now.
 Look I even show you.
-But try to not use it for an hour.
+But try not to use it for an hour.
 Try 30 minutes.
 Or maybe even ten without suffering.
 And don’t replace them with anything else, be it digital or analog.
 I fucking can‘t.
 That‘s why I finished 15 books in a few months.
 Instead of reading timelines, I read prose.
 Though at least books are most of the time more meaningful than the Twitter.
 At least that's what I keep telling myself.

 I don‘t have a global solution to this.
 I don‘t even know what I could do myself to get rid of my impulses.
 Frankly, I don‘t even believe that the device in itself is the problem.
-There is nothing bad about using a phone if you use it to take a picture of your child or write your next blog post like I am doing right now.
+There is nothing wrong about using a phone if you use it to take a picture of your child or write your next blog post like I am doing right now.
 It‘s the passive usage, the replacement of boredom that I believe to be a problem.

 So, what can we do?
 What can I do?
 I have some ideas that I‘d like to try and see if anything sticks.
 But before I have to understand when my usage is bothering me.
-And it‘s mainly when I wake up, when I am bored, when I eat or when in companionship with people be it at a café or at their home.
+And it‘s mainly when I wake up, when I am bored, when I eat or when in companionship with people be it at a café or their home.

-- The most difficult part is boredom.
-I know of every advantage of being bored thanks to all the books I read but I barely am anymore.
+- The most challenging part is boredom.
+I know of every advantage of being bored thanks to all the books I read, but I barely am anymore.
 As a child, I kept saying it a lot to my mother and then went on to create something.
 Nowadays?
 Naha.
 I am even scared of boredom and don‘t know anymore what it is like to be lost in my head.
 So how do I fix that?
 Probably the only solution here is to force me and to get through the pain.
 Stop.
 Doing.
 Shit!

 - When in companion with people, be it at a café or during lunch, I will try not to touch my phone at all.
 I don‘t even want to take it out of my pockets.
-Because, to me, that simply shows that my interlocutor is less important than my phone.
+Because, to me, that shows that my interlocutor is less important than my phone.

 - I don‘t use Facebook and have no Instagram account.
 I get my timeline-fix through Reddit and Twitter.
-And while I like to pretend that it doesn‘t affect me, I don‘t really believe it myself.
+And while I like to pretend that it doesn‘t affect me, I don‘t believe it myself.
 So there is really but one solution, I am currently considering: Delete the apps from my phone and only use them, when I am on my iPad.
 And I only use my iPad at work or from time to time at home.

 - And if all my solutions don‘t work, there is one last step to curb my smartphone usage: get rid of it.
-And maybe get some kind of dumbphone after all, or even better, have a look at the way too expensive Lightphone.
+And maybe get some dumbphone after all, or even better, have a look at the way too expensive Lightphone.

 I don‘t know what will work and what won‘t.
 Let‘s see how that goes.